 (note that this will slow acquisition when sampling at high rates).

-- Upper limit alarms occur whenever the units (after conversion,
+- Upper limit alarms occur whenever values (after conversion,

 NOT input volts) exceed a user-set limit.

-- Lower limit alarms occur whenever the units (after conversion,
+- Lower limit alarms occur whenever values (after conversion,

 NOT input volts) fall below a user-set limit.